Broadband speed – guide to technical terminology

 - Electrical devices near your Hub, such as microwaves, cordless phones, baby monitors, Bluetooth controllers, wireless game controllers and fluorescent lights.

-These are the advertised maximum download and upload speeds with NOW Broadband.
+These are the advertised ‘average download speeds’ for NOW Broadband.

 This is based on information including the length and quality of your phone line, and refers to the download speed between your Hub and the local telephone exchange.